-All visitors must show proper photo identification such as driver’s license, military ID, school ID, law enforcement ID, prior to their visit.
+All visitors must show proper photo identification, such as a driver’s license, military ID, school ID, or law enforcement ID, prior to their visit.
 Children under the age of 18 will not be required to produce identification; however, an adult who does have a valid form of identification must accompany them.

 Special visits may be approved if the visitor has traveled 100 miles or more for a visit.
 You will be asked for proof of distance, such as a driver’s license with your address.

 VISITATION & MAIL INFORMATION: